 A discussion surrounding the advantages and disadvantages, the risks and benefits involved is then arranged.
 Normally we would then recommend a trial of both a BiCross and a BAHA to see what degree of improvement is gained.
 If adequate we would then head in that direction.

-If there is no great improvement, and the patient wished to head in that direction we then head in the direction of cochlear implantation.
+If there is no great improvement, and the patient wishes, we then head in the direction of cochlear implantation.